-Writing Through Motherhood helps mothers maintain, establish, or re-establish their writing practices (and writerly identities) through a time of significant change.
-In weekly meetings that are part writer’s group, part mothers’ group, participants will gather to support each other as writers and mothers, and to explore the ways those roles inform, challenge, and fortify one another.
+In weekly meetings that are part writer’s group to get your writing flowing and part mothers’ group to share in the joys and difficulties, participants support each other as writers and mothers and explore the ways those roles inform, challenge, and fortify one another.

 Over the course of our eight online meetings, through reading, writing, and discussion via video conference, participants will:

 Receive and contribute to the support of a community of writers and mothers—a community with the potential to continue and thrive after the workshop ends.

 [ezcol_1quarter]Dates:[/ezcol_1quarter] [ezcol_3quarter_end]Next Session- TBD[/ezcol_3quarter_end]

 [ezcol_1quarter]Format:[/ezcol_1quarter] [ezcol_3quarter_end]Live weekly meetings over video conference and conversation, resources, and information in a secure online One Lit Place classroom (available 24/7)[/ezcol_3quarter_end]